-Big data collection can be quantitative or qualitative and can be done in many ways –
+Big data collection can be quantitative or qualitative, and you can deal with big data in many ways:

-- Surveys, questionnaires, community forums, and feedback forms
+- Leveraging surveys, questionnaires, community forums, and feedback forms to gather required data.

-Data collection is important and should be comprehensive.
-If not done properly, the analysis could be skewed leading to results that are useless or ineffective for business.
+Data collection is important and it should be comprehensive.
+If not done properly, the analysis could be skewed, leading to results that are useless or ineffective for business.

-The raw data collected is not always perfect and needs to be made right for further processing.
-The process of extracting useful details by cleansing and filtering relevant data and enriching it for further exploratory analysis is called as data preparation or data ‘wrangling’.
-The quality of the final data totally depends on this step.
+The raw data is not always perfect and you need to prepare it for further processing.
+The process of extracting useful details by cleansing and filtering relevant data and enriching it for further exploratory analysis is called data preparation or data wrangling.
+The quality of the final data totally depends on how you perform data wrangling.

-To analyze the huge amount of data is not possible unless it is organized and stored properly.
-What you receive from different sources (data collection) is raw data that has to be transformed and mapped into a more appropriate and usable format – known as data munging (or preparation or wrangling).
+Analyzing huge amounts of data is not possible unless you store and organize it properly.
+What you collect from different sources is raw data that has to be transformed and mapped into a more appropriate and usable format using a process known as data munging (or preparation or wrangling).

-Querying the database and collecting relevant information becomes much faster when data is organized well.
-For example, you can collect data on how much sales your Dosa shop makes on a weekend vs during weekdays, what are the most popular items ordered, what times of the day see more traffic/sales – do people prefer dosas during morning or evening or night, and so on.
+Querying the database and collecting relevant information becomes much faster with well-organized data.
+For example, you can collect data on how much sales your Dosa shop makes on a weekend vs during weekdays, what are the most popular items, what times of the day see more traffic/sales, and so on.

-The most popular tools to handle big data are –
+The most popular data science tools to handle big data are as follows

-Using SQL to query and fetch data is the traditional and robust way and always works.
-SQL has a lot of features to filter, query and fetch the records as required.
-However, it is costly and needs a lot of setups to be done.
+Using SQL to query and fetch data is the traditional and robust way and works well.
+SQL has a lot of features to filter, query, and fetch the records as required.
+However, it is costly and comes with a complex setup procedure.

-It is a big data tool that follows the structure of a graph database, i.e. storing graphs like demographic patterns, social networking issues, etc… It has high availability, is scalable and flexible.
-It also supports graphs of the query language (Cypher).
+Neo4j is a big data tool that follows the structure of a graph database, i.e. storing graphs like demographic patterns, social networking issues, etc. It offers high availability and is scalable and flexible.
+Moreover, it supports graphs of the query language (Cypher).

 It is essential to prepare data for analysis.
-For example, there might be some information missing in the data collected or the existing data may be insufficient to come to a definitive conclusion.
-Raw data is extracted from the various sources, formatted, parsed, sorted, filtered, cleansed, arranged into appropriate data structures and stored in the database or other storage systems for analysis.
+For instance, there might be some information missing in the newly collected data or the existing data may be insufficient to come to a definitive conclusion.
+Raw data is extracted from the various sources and is then formatted, parsed, sorted, filtered, cleansed, arranged into appropriate data structures, and stored in the database or other storage systems for analysis.

 As datasets are not usually in a perfect state, they can contain a lot of errors, your focus while cleaning and preparing data should be on answering just one question – What am I trying to learn or achieve by cleaning this data?

-If that’s in your mind, the task becomes easier and more focussed.
+If that’s in your mind, the task becomes easier.

 2. Microsoft Excel

-Information pre-processing is quite easy with excel spreadsheets.
-It can be used for cleaning, filtering, slicing and applying formulae on relatively smaller datasets and also provides integration with SQL.
+Information pre-processing is quite easy with Excel spreadsheets.
+You can use it for cleaning, filtering, slicing, and applying formulae on relatively smaller datasets.
+Also, Excel can seamlessly integrate with SQL.
 Excel is irreplaceable when it comes to analyzing and providing insights on smaller sets of data (not big data).

 3. SAS Data Preparation

-This is a great tool, especially for non-programmers and provides a friendly interface where you can just click on the required functions to do preparation tasks.
-The tool helps save a lot of time, thus improving overall productivity.
-One can visually explore and load data sets from .csv, text, Hadoop and other sources.
-SAS also lets users define templates that they can use later for another analysis.
-SAS is costlier and used mostly by business analysts in large organizations.
+This is a great tool for non-programmers and it offers a user-friendly interface that allows you to perform tasks with a single click.
+The tool helps save a lot of time and improves your overall productivity.
+Also, it allows you to visually explore and load data sets from .csv, text, Hadoop, and other sources.
+SAS also lets you define templates that you can use later for another analysis.
+SAS is a costly tool and is ideal for business analysts working in large organizations.

-Currently, the most popular programming language and data preparation or cleaning tool, Python cleans and transforms data quickly and efficiently.
-Python has an extensive library known as Pandas for data analysis and manipulation.
+Being the most popular programming language and data preparation or cleaning tool, Python cleans and transforms data quickly and efficiently.
+Python has an extensive library, known as Pandas, for data analysis and manipulation.
 There are many other features of Python that we will discuss further in this article.

 5. Power BI

-With Alteryx, data preparation can be done visually.
-You can prepare data sources, cleanse, format, join, transpose and enrich the datasets from the raw data collected in very less time.
-This helps users spend more time on analytics than on preparation.
-Alteryx is costlier than the other options we have discussed so far.
+With Alteryx, you can perform data preparation visually.
+You can prepare data sources and cleanse, format, join, transpose, and enrich the datasets from the raw data in less time.
+This allows you to spend more time on analytics than on preparation.
+Alteryx is costlier than the other options that we have discussed so far.

-Data transformation and data wrangling is not different processes but used in different contexts.
-While data wrangling is done by business analysts, executives and non-technical professionals, data transformation (Extract-Transform-Load (ETL)) is done by skilled IT professionals who have worked with data for quite some time.
+Data transformation and data wrangling are similar processes used in different contexts.
+While data wrangling is done by business analysts, executives, and non-technical professionals, data transformation (Extract-Transform-Load (ETL)) is done by skilled IT professionals who have been dealing with data for quite some time.

-In today’s business and data needs, ETL and wrangling go hand-in-hand.
-Companies do both so that data transformation is easy from the data source, and business executives can still have the flexibility to quickly check the insights they want.
+In today’s businesses, ETL and wrangling go hand-in-hand.
+Companies leverage both so that data transformation is easy from the data source, and business executives can still have the flexibility to quickly check the insights they want.
 This approach gives better precision for critical projects.
-Some popular ETL tools are –
+Some popular ETL tools are as follows:

 1. Microsoft SQL Server Integrated Services (SSIS)

-SSIS is a flexible and fast tool for data transformation including cleaning, joining, aggregating data.
+SSIS is a flexible and fast tool for data transformation, including cleaning, joining, and aggregating data.
 It can merge data from many data stores and standardize it.
 The tool offers great performance and can migrate over millions of records in a few seconds.